seanslma/maki/Azure/AAD/AppRegistration.md

 ## example
 When users login to a website and that website will use the user's login username and password to automatically login to the app.

+The generated app registration credentials (application ID and client secret) will be used to authenticate your application with Azure Active Directory (AAD) and access resources on behalf of users.

 ## Types of Azure App registrations:
 - **Web applications:** Web applications are applications that are hosted on a web server and can be accessed by users through a web browser.
+  When a user visits a web application that is registered with AAD, the web application uses the application ID and client secret to authenticate with AAD and obtain an access token.
+The web application then uses the access token to access resources on behalf of the user.
 - **Native client applications:** Native client applications are applications that are installed on a user's device, such as a computer or mobile phone.
+  When a user logs in to a native client application that is registered with AAD, the application uses the application ID and client secret to authenticate with AAD and obtain an access token.
+The application then uses the access token to access resources on behalf of the user.

 ## Register your application
 When you register your application with AAD, you need to specify the following information: